exciteproject/EXannotator/README.md

 ## Annotator tools Introduction
 ### EXRef-Identifier: Reference String Identifier
-#### General
-The goal of this Annotator Tool is **"Reference String Identifying"**.
+The goal of this EXRef-Identifier Tool is **"Reference String Identifying"**.

 #### How To Run
-1. first put a copy of **"EXRef-Identifier"** folder in the localhost directory.
+1. Put a copy of **"EXRef-Identifier"** folder in the localhost directory.
-2. then use this URL ```http://localhost/EXRef-Identifier/index.html``` to run the tool.
+2. Use this URL ```http://localhost/EXRef-Identifier/index.html``` to run the tool.

 #### How To Use
-1. First you should upload two file.
-One is a paper in pdf format and second one is layout file in .txt fromat.
+1. Upload two file.
+The paper in .pdf format and the layout file in .txt fromat.
-2. Next, you should find the reference section in each file
+2. Scroll down to find the reference section in both file.
-3. Then select reference strings in text file, compare it with the original text in pdf and add ```<ref>``` and ```</ref>``` tags to the beginning and the end of each reference by click on related button.
+3. Select reference strings in text file, compare it with the original text in pdf and add ```<ref>``` and ```</ref>``` tags to the beginning and the end of each reference by click on related button.
-4. Finlay save it as a XML file.
+4. Finlay save annotated Layout file as a XML file.
-5. A live demo is available for this tool in this address: [here](http://excite.west.uni-koblenz.de/refanno/index.html)
+5. A live demo is available [here](http://excite.west.uni-koblenz.de/refanno/index.html)
-6. Watch our brief video tutorial to learn how to use this tool: [here](https://www.youtube.com/watch?v=QSiqIHts23I&t=21s)
+6. A video tutorial to learn how to use this tool is available [here](https://www.youtube.com/watch?v=QSiqIHts23I&t=21s)

 #### Sample File To Use
-There are some sample files to test **EXRef-Identifier** [here](https://github.com/exciteproject/EXannotator/tree/master/Files_for_test/EXRef-Segmentation).
+* Sample files to test are available [here](https://github.com/exciteproject/EXannotator/tree/master/Files_for_test/EXRef-Segmentation).
-These samples consists of layout file which extracted from a sample pdf by [Refex](https://github.com/exciteproject/refext).
+* The layout file extracted from pdf file by using [Refex](https://github.com/exciteproject/refext).

 #### Output Sample
 Output File will be in XML Format.
-The following is part of sample output from **EXRef-Identifier**:
+The following is part of sample output:
 ```html
 .
 ..